islandtechie/100-days-of-code/log.md

 **Today's Progress**: Worked on Portfolio page for the Trading App.
 Styling to complete

 **Thoughts:** I made go progress.
 I am moving on to react router tomorrow and tune styling as needed.

+### Day 42: September 29, 2020

+**Today's Progress**: I have been completely not been recording in this repo but i have been coding.
+I am almost through my fantasy trading app.
+I am really trying to overstand React.
+I think have the basics down and now i need to move on to overstanding advanced react.
+I have seen render props, advanced routing etc and seen them in action but I dont know the how and why completely.
+Im working on that.
+I also got started with a python backend in flask.
+Im moving abd have to be better with posting. #100DaysOfCode

+**Thoughts:** I am moving to completely overstand react.